-At this point, you should have all the information you need to make a fair and ethical decision.
-If this decision involves others, be transparent with your solution and the alternatives you considered.
-People need to understand that you used appropriate and objective measures in your decision-making.
+Having gathered all the necessary information, risk and insurance professionals are now ready to make a fair and ethical decision.
+If the decision involves others, being transparent with everyone involved is key.
+Clearly communicate your chosen solution and the proposed alternatives, to ensure your teams understand the appropriate and objective measures were employed in the decision-making process.